ranjeetgolkonda/gits3/README.md

-# gits3
+README File.
-# This is the test to the S3 sync
+This is just the simple code to create the S3 bucket using CloudFormation Template.